 Also, a lot of common mobile application UI/UX patterns are available out-of-the-box like ActivityIndicator, so you can spend your time building features and not recreating native mobile experiences.

-Display types are flex or none.
+Not all CSS rules apply Display types are flex or none.
 There's no inline, so get used to Flexbox properties.

 The default flexDirection is column and not row.